|Course Dates||Meeting Times||Status||Instructor(s)||CRN||Registration|

 In this course we will track the many faces of the monstrous, from Mary Shelley’s Frankenstein to The Walking Dead.
 The course begins with the Gothic genre in the early-19th century and progresses to our present moment, potentially addressing: creaturely cryptids, man-made monsters, Classic Hollywood horror, the freak show and the body as spectacle, criminality and the grotesque, the psychological monster, and, finally, the otherworldly monsters of science fiction.
 Exploring these topics a central question will emerge: What does the monstrous reveal about our changing modern world?

 We will engage a variety of media and genres including short stories, novels and novellas, comics, podcasts, television, and film.
-Authors and works include (but are not limited to): Mary Shelley, Edgar Allen Poe, H. P. Lovecraft, The Twilight Zone, The Haunting of Hill House.
+Authors and works include (but are not limited to): Mary Shelley, Edgar Allen Poe, H. P. Lovecraft, The Twilight Zone, and The Haunting of Hill House.
 There will also be a schedule visit to the renowned H. P. Lovecraft Special Collection at Brown’s John Hay Library.

 Throughout this course, students will learn to analyze texts, to think critically about the themes, and to craft compelling arguments.
 Central to this process are response papers and an argumentative essay task that will develop the skill-set necessary to college-level writing.